Austin-Imbastari/disco/README.md

 ## Features

+- User can create post.
+- User can view users post.
+- User can delete/edit post & comments.
-- User can configure SoundBoks with different colors.
-(Grill, Volume Knob, Strap, & Body)
+- User can Sign In & Sign Out
-- User can adjust the speed of which the SoundBoks are going.
+- User can switch to light dark mode.

 ## Development